lumeland/lume.land/docs/overview/why-static-sites.md

 [Eleventy](https://www.11ty.dev/).
 Or vice versa, you may use one of these site generators and want to switch to Lume.
-The effort needed to change from one static site generator to another is much lower than the effort required to change the dynamic site generator (i.e. from WordPress to Drupal).
+The effort needed to change from one static site generator to another is much lower than the effort required to change a dynamic site generator (i.e. from WordPress to Drupal).

 ## What if some dynamism is needed?